 SFSC participates in four varsity sports: men's baseball, women's volleyball, women's cross country, and women's softball.
 Information on student athletic participation and financial support data can be obtained from the athletic director in Building E on the Highlands Campus.
-Intramural sports are available based on student demand and may include volleyball, baseball, basketball, tennis, soccer, flag football, golf, bowling, fitness activities, and others.
+Intramural sports are available based on student demand and may include volleyball, basketball, soccer, fitness activities, and others.
 If you are interested in intramural sports, you should contact the coordinator of student life, Building D, Room 207, 863-784-7435.